-Mr. Schreiber is the managing director of capital markets at Taglich Brothers, and Mr. Schroeder was the vice president of investment banking at Taglich Brothers.
+Mr. Schreiber is the managing director of capital markets at Taglich Brothers.
+This agreement was terminated without penalty effective August 31, 2021.
+Mr. Schroeder was the vice president of investment banking at Taglich Brothers until his death on September 1, 2021.

-On October 14, 2021, the Compensation Committee of the Board authorized the issuance of 2,795,000 restricted stock units with a fair market value of \$8.09 per RSU to the directors and key employees of the Company.
+On October 14, 2021, the Compensation Committee of the Board authorized the issuance of 2,795,000 RSUs with a fair market value of \$8.09 per RSU to the directors and key employees of the Company.
 These RSUs will vest in thirds when certain market capitalization milestones are met and maintained for twenty consecutive trading sessions.
-Upon achievement of a vesting milestone, the expenses related to the vested RSUs will be recorded at the fair market value of the Company's common stock on the date of vesting.
+Upon achievement of a vesting milestone, the expenses related to the vested RSUs will be recorded at the fair market value of Common Stock on the date of vesting.